thrix/myctl/README.md

 The configuration file provides basic configuration for myctl tool.
 Global configuration file is located at `/etc/myctl.conf`.
 This can be overriden by local configuration file `~/.myctl.conf`.
-Configuration file contains bash varibles sourced by the tool.
+Configuration files are consisted from bash variables.

 #### Mandatory variables:
 ```
  MYSQL_USER      - MySQL administrator username
- MYSQL_PASSWORD  - MySQL administrator password
+ MYSQL_PASSWD    - MySQL administrator password
 ```

 #### Optional variables:
 ```
  MYSQL_HOST      - MySQL hostname (default: localhost)
- MYSQL_PORT      - MySQL port (default: 3309
+ MYSQL_PORT      - MySQL port (default: 3309)
- DEF_PASSWORD    - Default password for added user
+ DEF_PASSWD      - Default password for added user, myctl will ask
+                   for password if not set
 ```

 ### Usage:

 #### Listing database users
-The `user list` command displays all database users with all their databases.
-Actual privileges of users are ignored currently.
+The `user list` command displays all database users with users who have some privileges to it.
+Privileges are currently not distinguished.

 ```
 myctl user list